 U.S. Refuses To Admit Trotsky Body For Rites” (SF Exam, p.20)

 Certificate of Mexican Nationality No. 536 expedited in favor of Frida Kahlo.
 (Divorced from Diego, she has no Mexican citizenship, which is passed from the father’s side.
 Guillermo Kahlo is a German.
-The Certificate is part of Sotheby’s auction 12.13.02 and doesn’t sell.)
+The Certificate is sold at Sotheby’s auction 12.02.14, Lot 52.)